 - 79% of entry-level and 83% of middle-management women desire to move to the next level at work (Barsh).

-- 75% aspire to top management roles, including C-suite — on par with their male counterparts (Devillard).
+- 75% aspire to top management roles, including the C-suite, which on par with their male counterparts (Devillard).

 Yet, the majority of female employees are concentrated in entry-level and middle management positions — and that isn’t changing.

 A 2014 study found that globally, the proportion of women in senior roles remains at 24%, the same as in 2007 (Scott).
-They make up just 4.8% of Fortune 500 CEOs (Fairchild).
+They make up less than 5% of Fortune 500 CEOs (Fairchild).
 They represent a mere 15% to 18% on boards and senior executive teams in many countries.
-A recent study put that figure into perspective: fewer women are on S&P 1500 boards than men who were named John, Robert, James, and William (EY).
+A recent study put that figure into perspective: fewer women run S&P 1500 companies than men named John (New York Times).

 There is no single factor to explain the gap between interest in moving into more senior roles and the lack of progress.
 Many barriers are what may be called second-generation bias or unconscious bias, including:

-- Traditional images of leadership are associated with qualities that are viewed as male qualities.
+- Traditional images of leadership are associated with qualities that are viewed as male.

-- They have few female role models at high levels of leadership.
+- A lack of female role models at high levels of leadership.

 - Career paths and work are often defined by or associated with gender.

-- They are held to higher standards and offered fewer rewards.
+- Women are held to higher standards and offered fewer rewards.